geng-haoran/Simulately/docs/2_simulators/IsaacGym.md

 - [Paper](https://arxiv.org/abs/2305.12127)

 ### TimeChamber
 TimeChamber is a large scale self-play framework running on parallel simulation.
 Running self-play algorithms always need lots of hardware resources, especially on 3D physically simulated environments.
-We provide a self-play framework that can achieve fast training and evaluation with ONLY ONE GPU.
+TimeChamber provide a self-play framework that can achieve fast training and evaluation with ONLY ONE GPU.

 <div align=center>
 <img src="imgs/isaacgym/humanoid_strike.gif" border=0 width=75%>